TurboGears/tg2docs/docs/main/DownloadInstall.rst

 Explaining the Installation Process
 -----------------------------------

-.. note:: This section is just a longer explanation of the process above.
+.. note:: This section is just a longer explanation of the "Installation for the Impatient" process above.

 This sets up a Python 2.6 VirtualEnv, substitute -p python2.5 if you wish to use that version.
 The use of --no-site-packages prevents